 Novels, novellas, serialized fiction, and collections of short fiction by a single author.
 Adult, NA, and YA.
 They also have calls for short stories for anthologies.
 Their list of things they don’t want includes “no giant bugs.”
 Closed to submissions until February 2016.

 I’m going to do roundups next month for agents who represent fantasy and for fantasy publishers that accept unagented submissions.
 (While there will be a lot of overlap with the science fiction lists, I think it’s most helpful for writers to have them as separate lists.)
-If you don’t want to miss it, sign up to follow the blog — there’s a button on the lefthand side of the page.
-I might do roundups for other genres, too, if I get a lot of requests!
+If you don’t want to miss it, sign up below to follow the blog.

 Thanks for stopping by, and happy writing!